-3.1.2 Zoning Ordinance
+3.1.23.1.3 Zoning Ordinance

 The Zoning Ordinance is the primary tool for implementing the General Plan Land Use Element.
 It is designed to protect and promote public health, safety and welfare, as well as to promote quality design and quality of life.
 San Clemente's residential zoning districts control both the use and development standards of each residential lot or parcel, thereby influencing the development of housing.
-The City has established five residential zoning districts (RVL, RL, RML, RM and RH), seven mixed use districts (MU 1 - MU 5), and four commercial districts (NC 1.2, NC 1.3 NC2, and NC3) that allow for residential development.
+The City has established five residential zoning districts (RVL, RL, RML, RM and RH), seven mixed use districts (MU 1 - MU 5), and four commercial districts (NC 1.2, NC 1.3, NC2, and NC3) that allow for residential development.
 The MU zones, with the exception of MU 3.2, have a maximum density of 36 units per net acre.
 NC zones do not permit residential uses except if the properties fall within the Affordable Housing Overlay, in which case affordable housing projects following the RM standards (up to 24 units per acre, plus a density bonus) are permitted with a minimum of 20 units per acre.

 In addition to the underlying zoning, overlay districts within the City have been identified and bestowed with special development standards and/or permit processing requirements.
 Overlay districts identified in the San Clemente Zoning Ordinance include: Inland Canyons, Central Business District, Coastal Zone, Architectural, Affordable Housing, Emergency Shelters, Planned Residential, and Special Residential Overlay Districts.
 The Mixed Use Overlay was created in 2015 as part of the General Plan update to facilitate the transition of an existing industrial area to a neighborhood with vertical or horizontal mix of commercial and residential uses, while allowing the existing industrial uses to remain as conforming uses.
 MU1 standards apply to the Mixed Use Overlay.
 Table 3-2 below lists these areas of special interest and identifies the permits required and the location of the additional regulations, in both the General Plan and the Zoning Ordinance.
+Standalone residential is permitted in the City's Affordable Housing Overlay and in MU 3.1, MU 3.3, and MU 5 zones.

-Table 3-2: Overlay Districts
+Table 3-23-2: Overlay Districts